Category Archives: Walks & Tours

 George Brown

 Is Boris Johnson the most unsuitable foreign secretary Britain has ever had?
 No. That title belongs to George Brown, the dypso deputy leader of the Labour Party at the end of the ’60s.
-Private Eye coined the phrase “tired and emotional”, meaning blind drunk, after Brown publicly insulted the wife of the British ambassador to …
+Private Eye coined the phrase “tired and … Continue reading

 Posted in People: George Best to the Pankhursts, Walks & Tours | Leave a comment